vly/TrustPilotCalc.jl/README.md

 With a TrustPilot business account you can export all your reviews as a flat csv file.

-Alternatively, here is an example script to generate a quick dataset from a TrustPilot reviews page.
+Alternatively, here is an example Javascript function to generate a quick dataset from a TrustPilot reviews page.
+Just run it in your browser console.

 ```javascript
 (function(){